lanking520/ADB-Class/README.md

 ## internal design of your project
+The overall design can be conclude in the following steps:

+### The input
+The search title and snippets are chosen as the input.
+The requests library are used to do the HTTP GET call to obtain the search result.
+Query sentences would be used here to find the proper result.
+We also store the user's decision on whether the reuslt is relevant or not which would further used in the query modification method.

+### Step 1 Sentence Cleaning and Stopwords Removal
+We use a regular expression to remove all Symbols, which including . , ? * ...
+After this step, we use the provided stopwords list to remove all stop words.
+After finishing up the cleaning part, a list would be provided to do the vectorization.

+### Step 2 Word Dictionary and Sentence Vectorization
+A word dictionary would be created to do the vectorization after the cleaning step.
+Thes words would be filtered to remove duplicates and then sort in an order.
+We use a list with that order to store the occurance of each word in the documents.
+After this step, we successfully obtained a sentence vector.

+### Step 3 Query Modification and Search Again
+Apply the Query Modification Method to the vectors using the sentence vectors and relevant labels.
+The method would provide the next word in the query and then we do the search again and move back to step 1.
+If the precision meet the requirement, the program would simply return.

 ## Our Query Modification Method
 We basically use the following formula - a moodified Rocchio algorithms<br>